New Wayfinder partnership project is encouraging Croydon's residents to get active in the great outdoors

 The Downlands Partnership has been pleased to be working in partnership with Striders of Croydon and London Borough of Croydon on three new wayfinder running/walking routes in three popular parks/open spaces, to encourage increased fitness and wellbeing of the borough's residents and visitors to the area.

-The Downlands Partnership was commissioned to produce and install all of the wayfinder posts - around fifty - so the volunteers led by the staff have been busy in the workshop and digging in the posts on site.
-The project commenced in September 2017 and will be completed by March 2018.
+The Downlands Partnership was commissioned to produce and install all of the wayfinder posts - around fifty - so the volunteers led by the staff were kept busy in the depot workshop and digging in the posts on site over the autumn/winter season.
+The project commenced in September 2017 and has just been completed in March 2018 and the routes have been very well received.
 Full details of the project and routes can be found on the Striders of Croydon website.

 Sanderstead to Whyteleafe Countryside Area (SWCA): environmental education, conservation volunteering and seasonal family fun